 As the sweet smell of spring begins to linger in the air, we all get that spring-cleaning itch.
 The act of spring cleaning goes way beyond the closet.
 It’s not just about storing all of your chunky knits, furs and coats to make room for light and airy pieces.
 This time stuck at home is also the ideal time to spring clean your beauty closet and medicine cabinets.
 Spring clean hair products and styling tools so you can start the season off on a clean slate.
 Begin your spring cleaning at home with this handy guide below:

 1. Hair Brushes and Combs

 Truth be told, you should really spring clean hair brushes and combs not just during spring, but at least once or twice a week!
 They’re a trap for oil, lint, and dirt, which is probably why your hair can sometimes feel weighed down and dirty after a hair wash.
-You can simply use a shampoo like Suave Essentials Daily Clarifying Shampoo to rinse them out and let them air-dry.
+You can simply use a shampoo like Dove Nutritive Essentials Clarify & Hydrate Shampoo to rinse them out and let them air-dry.
 If you need to use them right away, blow-dry them with cool air only.

 2. Heat-Styling Tools

 You know that residue you often see on your heat styling tools?
 That’s not meant to stay there.
 Remove the gunk with a mixture of baking soda and water.
 Mix the two until you create a paste-like consistency.
 Take a cloth and dip it into the paste and apply it to the flat iron plates or curling iron barrel (make sure they’re unplugged!).
 Let the mixture sit for a few minutes, then gently scrub the plates of your flat iron.
 Remove any excess baking soda with a clean, damp cloth and allow your tools to dry.
 When it comes to your blowdryer, rinse concentration nozzles and diffusers with a soapy solution.
 Dishwashing liquid or shampoo works just fine.